 - All Graduation Honor’s GPAs are calculated to the third decimal place then truncated for the final GPA calculation.

 The ALUMNI SENIOR AWARD (given by the Alumni Association) is presented to a student who has distinguished himself or herself in service to others.

 The CHARLES L. LUMSDEN AWARD for Academic Excellence is presented annually to an outstanding member of the graduating class.
-The award recipient must have completed a minimum of 75 credit hours in actual course work at Daemen College.
+The award recipient must have completed a minimum of 75 credit hours in actual coursework at Daemen University.

-The MARY ANGELA CANAVAN AWARD for commitment to ideals of service was established by the Student Association in honor of the late Sr. Mary Angela Canavan, president emeritus of the College.
+The MARY ANGELA CANAVAN AWARD for commitment to ideals of service was established by the Student Association in honor of the late Sr. Mary Angela Canavan, president emeritus of the University.